My Collection: THORN Pilote T1

 Collection Number #25

 Somewhat of a rarity here in the UK, the Thorn Pilote T1 was the smallest version of the Thorn Pilote.
-There are 3 sizes available, T1, T2 and T3.
+There were 3 sizes available, T1, T2 and T3.
 The T1 lantern could use lamps of a wattage up to 150W.
 Deep and flat polycarbonate bowls were available.
 This one has the deep polycarbonate bowl and runs 70W SON-T.

 The Thorn Pilote does look good, operate well and this one hasn't needed any repairs that I can see of.